lindhor/geoportal-server-catalog-wiki/Mapping-XML-element-to-Elasticsearch-field.md

      * "contact_role_s" is the Elasticsearch field name
      * "//gmd:CI_ResponsibleParty/gmd:role/gmd:CI_RoleCode" is the xpath of the element in the metadata.

-4. Save the file
+4. Save the file.
-5. Restart Tomcat
+5. Restart Tomcat.
-6. Upload an ISO metadata containing `/gmd:MD_Metadata/gmd:contact/gmd:CI_ResponsibleParty/gmd:role/gmd:CI_RoleCode` value to Geoportal
+6. Upload an ISO metadata containing `/gmd:MD_Metadata/gmd:contact/gmd:CI_ResponsibleParty/gmd:role/gmd:CI_RoleCode` value to Geoportal.
-7. Search for the metadata > In the search result, click on the JSON link of the uploaded metadata > Verify the value for RoleCode is in "contact_role_s"
+7. Search for the metadata > In the search result, click on the JSON link of the uploaded metadata > Verify RoleCode value is in "contact_role_s".
 8. You should be able to search for the Rolecode values in Geoportal, you can also create a search facet using the field in Geoportal.

 **Note:**